zeynepa9/-weather-app/README.md

 # Weather Me - Weather Forecast Application

 Welcome to the Weather Me application!
 This project uses the WeatherAPI to fetch real-time weather data based on user input.
-Users can search for any location and choose to display the weather information in either Fahrenheit or Celsius.
+Users can search for any location and choose to display the weather information in Celsius.

 ## Introduction